-FM Insider Tip #1: Don’t Trust Your Scouts
+FM Tip #1: Why You Shouldn’t Trust Your Scouts

 Top-flight signings in the Premier league tell you all you need to know about real life scouts, need I say Eric Djemba Djemba, Bebe, Chamakh or Andy Carrol but in the realms of Football Management games where scouts are working off a database with actual numbers, you would assume they couldn’t possibly get it wrong?
 Right?
 You couldn’t be further from the truth.